WindowsLogic-Productions/M0rningStar/README.md

 This software is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).

-Original source code is Copyright © Joe, all changes in this repo are Copyright © WindowsLogic Productions & BattleCapacity.
+Original source code is Copyright © Joe, all changes in this repo are Copyright © WindowsLogic Productions.